 Easy Arduino Menus for Rotary Encoders

-Rotary encoders with centre-push buttons are cool input hardware for projects, especially if you want to be able to scroll through menus and select options.
-Hopefully this Instructable will give you the confidence to try a basic menu system out and combine it with a rotary encoder to give a professional feel to your next project!
+Rotary encoders with built-in buttons are excellent input devices for projects, particularly if you need to navigate menus and make selections.
+With any luck, this Instructable will empower you to experiment with a simple menu system and pair it with a rotary encoder to elevate the professionalism of your upcoming project!

 I wanted to have a menu in an upcoming project and use a rotary encoder with a centre push button as my input hardware.
 This is really similar to the LCD controllers for RAMPS and Arduino MEGA 3D printers.
 The rotary encoder will allow me to scroll through the menu options, i.e. navigate the menu, select sub-menus and also change values within sub-menus/settings – very versatile for one hardware interface!
 A microcontroller is needed to manage all of this and microcontrollers need instructions, AKA code!